Giammy2094/GIS-Bergamo/README.md

 # GSI-Bergamo
-GSI traffic analysis of Bergamo region, using data taken from municipality surveys.
+GSI python analysis of Bergamo region, using data taken from municipality surveys.